How Much is a Home Really Worth?

 - Click on Expand on the upper right

-c.
-You then receive a summary which gives you an estimate based on your selections above:
+- You then receive a summary that gives you an estimate based on your selections above:

-1. Goto www.trulia.com, log in with your account, and search for a property under “Buy”
+- Go to www.trulia.com, log in with your account, and search for a property under Buy

 Realtor.com also shows a list of comparable properties but it is a little different than the previous three websites.
 You will need to filter out your results to get your comps.
 Here’s how to do it: